yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 Duration: 40 minutes

 After a requirements gathering effort, we find that Fabrikam Medical Conferences has many areas of potential improvement in their development workflow.
-Specifically, we conclude that there are a lot of manual tasks that can be automated, potentially mitigating many of the recurring quality and security issues as well as reducing the dependencies between Fabrikam's developers and their work and productivity.
+Specifically, we conclude that there are a lot of manual tasks that can be automated.
+Automation potentially mitigates many of the recurring quality and security issues.
+Also, the dependencies between Fabrikam's developers' work and productivity are reduced.
 We will begin to address some of these efforts in this exercise to improve developer flow and establish continuous integration practices.

 ### Task 1: Connect Azure Board with GitHub

-1. On the GitHub Marketplace, find the [Azure Boards Integration App](https://github.com/marketplace/azure-boards)
+1. On the GitHub Marketplace, find the [Azure Boards Integration App](https://github.com/marketplace/azure-boards).

     ![The Azure Boards Integration App on GitHub Marketplace that will provide a link between Azure DevOps Boards and GitHub issues.](../Media/hol-ex1-task1-step1-1.png "Azure Boards Integration App on GitHub Marketplace")